webplatform/docs/css/properties/background-blend-mode/index.md

 '''Non-separable blend modes'''
 ''(hue, saturation, color, luminosity)''

-Nonseparable blend modes consider all color components in combination as opposed to the seperable ones that look at each component individually.
+Non-separable blend modes consider all color components in combination as opposed to the seperable ones that look at each component individually.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification